 Depending upon your abilities, you may need to get in the pool daily and practice techniques.
-Having someone to coach you is the best way to receive immediate feedback on your technique but getting someone to film you swimming or treading for 1 minute can be a decent option to learn how to fix your stroke.
+Having someone to coach you is the best way to receive immediate feedback on your technique.
+Getting someone to film you swimming or treading for one minute can be a decent option to learn how to fix your stroke.

 Here are some workouts we like to do in the pool when preparing for a large variety of military and spec ops swimming and diving programs.

 1. Warm Up with Your Test Distance

 It may take some time to build up to accomplish this, but the sooner you can make the swimming test "just a warmup" physically and mentally, the better off you will be when being tested for the first time.

 Most recruit swim tests are 500 meters or 500 yards, depending on the branch of service.
 Some tests may require swimming with no mask or goggles, in complete cammy uniform or with fins.
 Make sure you know what the test is and practice every day as a warmup.

 After you complete the warmup (test distance), mix in some intervals while focusing on conditioning and technique.
 For an added challenge, make your rest periods between intervals an activity like treading water or events used in the drownproofing test.